 Ya gotta hand it to Allstate.
 The "good hands" company has managed to work its way towards the top of the property/casualty insurance pile.
 The company is the second-largest personal lines insurer in the US, just behind rival State Farm.
 Its Allstate Protection segment sells auto, homeowners, and other property/casualty insurance products in Canada and the US.
 Allstate Financial provides life insurance through subsidiaries including Allstate Life and American Heritage Life.
 It also provides investment products, targeting affluent and middle-income consumers.
 Allstate Motor Club provides emergency road service.

-Subsidiaries Esurance (auto insurance) and Answer Financial (agency sales) operate online and have a combined customer base of close to 840,000 and growing.
+Subsidiaries Esurance (auto insurance), Encompass (package policies), and Answer Financial (agency sales) operate online and have a combined customer base of close to 840,000 and growing.

 All of the company's life insurance, annuities, and banking services operate through Allstate Financial.
-While these sales account for less than 10% of the company's total revenue, Allstate considers them to be useful for deepening relationships with Allstate Protection customers.
+While these sales account for approximately 10% of the company's total revenue, Allstate considers them to be useful for deepening relationships with Allstate Protection customers.

 Sales and Marketing

-Allstate maintains a network of about 11,000 exclusive agencies which sell its Allstate-branded insurance products.
-Independent agencies sell the company's Encompass-branded products as well as its Allstate lines.
+Allstate maintains a network of about 10,000 exclusive agencies which sell its Allstate-branded insurance products through approximately 23,200 licensed sales professionals.
+It also offers these products, and Encompass-branded products, through some 2,000 independent agencies that are primarily located in rural areas of the US.
 Other products are sold through financial representatives, online, and over the phone.

 To better compete with its faster-growing direct-to-consumer competitors Progressive and GEICO, Allstate has been expanding its marketing efforts to reach younger consumers who like to compare and purchase insurance online.

-Allstate is focused on increasing premiums, maintaining profitability in the auto segment, and increasing returns in the homeowners and annuity segments.
+Allstate is focused on growing its number of insurance policies in force, increasing premiums, maintaining profitability in the auto segment, and increasing returns in the homeowners and annuity segments.
+It is also focused on proactively managing its investments, modernizing its operating model, and building long-term growth platforms.
 To grow policy sales, the company is enhancing its independent agency network (especially in targeted geographic areas), sales support organization, and online sales platforms.
 It is also working to increase cross-sales of voluntary benefit products through its exclusive agents, as well as to form new strategic alliances and develop new product offerings.
+Subsidiary Esurance is expanding, both by adding new complementary products and by launching its products in new geographical locations.
 At the same time, Allstate is working to reduce its operational costs.

 To slim down on its less-profitable operations, in 2014 Allstate sold its Lincoln Benefit Life unit to Resolution Life Holdings for $600 million to reduce its exposure to spread-based operations.
 The company retains a majority of its US life operations.
+It also sold Sterling Collision Centers to Service King Collision Repair Centers.
 In addition, in 2013 Allstate announced that it would stop direct sales of fixed annuities by the end of the year due to unattractive returns; the company will instead sell fixed annuities issued by third parties.

 Catastrophe management is also a key part of the company's stability.
 To limit its exposure to catastrophic claims in the face of increasing severe weather events in recent years, Allstate has quit writing new homeowners policies in some coastal areas, including California and Florida, that are vulnerable to hurricane, wind storms, and earthquakes.
 While it still renews existing homeowners policies in California, the company tweaked its underwriting to reduce exposure to claims for fires following earthquakes.